znuny/Znuny4OTRS-CustomPriorityColor/README.md

 For download see [http://znuny.com/en/#!/addons](http://znuny.com/en/#!/addons)

-**Commercial support**
+**Commercial Support**

-For this extension and for OTRS in general visit [http://znuny.com/](http://znuny.com/).
+For this extension and for OTRS in general visit [http://znuny.com](http://znuny.com).
 Looking forward to hear from you!

 Enjoy!